-Mini-Grants for Undergraduate Research & Creative Activities
+Minigrants for Undergraduate Research & Creative Activities

-Undergraduate Education (UE) offers mini-grants to enable undergraduates to participate in faculty-mentored research and creative projects of their own design as well as student travel to present their research at conferences.
-Proposals for these grants will be evaluated by a Review Committee, which is composed of faculty members from differing disciplines and UE staff.
+Proposals are evaluated by a Review Committee composed of faculty members from differing disciplines and UE staff.
 The primary criteria upon which the grants will be awarded include student GPA, proposal originality, student project independence, clarity and feasibility of the proposal, and faculty mentor’s letter of recommendation.

 Mini-grant process map